tyagi0320/Web-Activity-Tracker-v2/README.md

-# 🌐 Track-Sphere: A Dockerized Kafka Pipeline for Real-Time Web Activity Tracking
+# 🌐 Track-Sphere: A real-time web activity tracking system using Kafka, PostgreSQL, and Grafana with a secure browser extension pipeline.

-A full-stack, real-time Web Activity Tracking Platform that captures and visualizes user browsing behavior using a custom-built Chrome extension.
+Track-Sphere is a full-stack, real-time Web Activity Tracking Platform that captures and visualizes user browsing behavior using a custom-built Chrome extension.
 The project leverages a robust microservices architecture featuring Kafka for high-throughput event streaming, PostgreSQL for reliable data persistence, Grafana for insightful analytics and Docker for scalable containerization — all deployed on an AWS EC2 instance with HTTPS support via NGINX reverse proxy.